navidelyasi/Documentations/docs/actions/conditional/if.md

 # IF Condition
 If condition in API AutoFlow works similar to the if statement in programming languages.

-1. First start by setting condition properties
+1. First, start by setting condition properties
-2. Next drag and drop actions to be executed for TRUE and FALSE conditions
+2. Next, drag and drop actions to be executed for TRUE and FALSE conditions

 ## Properties
 ```yaml